GRAHAM HAWKES INTERNATIONAL

 Graham Hawkes, an ocean engineer/inventor.
-He has been responsible for the design of a significant percentage of all operated and more than 300 remote underwater vehicles built for research or industry worldwide.
-This is including the Wasp and Mantis Atmospheric Diving Suits, the Deep Rover research submersibles, and the experimental Deep Flight series of winged submersibles.
-He plans to take the next generation sub, Deep Flight II, to the deepest point on the planet, The Mariana Trench, which lies at 37,000 feet beneath the ocean's surface.
-Graham Hawkes currently holds the world record for the deepest solo ocean dive at 3,000 feet, which he achieved while test piloting his Deep Rover submersible.
+He has been responsible for the design of a significant percentage of manned and unmanned underwater vehicles that have advanced the industry worldwide.
+His body of work includes the manned Wasp and Mantis Atmospheric Diving Suits, the Deep Rover research submersibles, and the Deep Flight series of winged submersibles including the experimental DeepFlight One and the experimental full-ocean -depth DeepFlight Challenger.
+In addition, he developed the first production series of advanced winged submersibles DeepFlight Super Falcon for two and three seats and the advanced, easy to pilot Dragon series.
+Graham Hawkes is one of the most experienced submersible test pilots world-wide.
+He held the world record for the deepest solo ocean dive at 3,000-feet for more than 20 years which he achieved while test piloting his Deep Rover submersible.

-In the early 1990's, Graham Hawkes co-founded with Dr. Sylvia Earle Deep Ocean Engineering, which manufactures a significant portion of ROVs now in use for military and civilian purposes worldwide.
-In the 1980's, he designed and manufactured Sensory Manipulator Systems used by the United States Navy, NASA, and AT&T for various industrial underwater vehicles.
-In 1989, he founded Deep Sea Discoveries, a commercial marine archeology company that located over 350 shipwrecks.
+Mr. Hawkes has successfully founded and managed several high technology companies, including, Precision Remotes, Inc., which pioneered advanced remote land-based light weapon systems for the military and Hawkes Ocean Technologies (HOT), now DeepFlight Inc. which pioneered undersea flight.
+He also created the Spider Optic vehicle a highly advanced, new genre of Remotely Operated Vehicle (ROV).
+In the 1990's, Graham Hawkes co-founded with Dr. Sylvia Earle, Deep Ocean Engineering, which manufactures a significant portion of ROVs now in use for military and civilian purposes worldwide.
+In the 1980's, he designed and manufactured Sensory Manipulator Systems.
+In the late 1980’s he also founded Deep Sea Discoveries, a commercial marine archeology company that located over 350 shipwrecks.